SherryXueyingLi/simple-navBar/README.md

 **Others**
+* element(undefined): Could be an Element object or a string which is the id of the element.
+If not set or the cannot find the element, will create a div DOM with specified id.
+If not set.
 * autoClose(true): if a sub tab will close after one is clicked.
 * arrow(true): If show the arrow when there's sub tabs.
 * pin(true): If pin the navBar in screen.
 The position will be depend on it's parent DOM's position.